-EBCE will be a locally controlled nonprofit Joint Powers Authority, benefiting Alameda County residents and businesses.
+Local focus.
+Community benefits.
+EBCE will be locally controlled, benefiting Alameda County residents and businesses.

-EBCE intends to provide cleaner electricity at rates competitve with PG&E. Rates will be established by the EBCE Board of Directors in late 2017.
-Net revenue (after buying power and administrative expenses) can be used to maintain stable, competitive electricity rates, offer incentives, and provide other benefits to its customers.
+EBCE is different because residents and businesses now have the option of a cleaner power supply with lower rates than what you’re paying now with PG&E. Net revenue (after buying power and administrative expenses) will be used to maintain competitive electricity rates, offer incentives, and provide other benefits to you.

-EBCE will also strive to provide more stable pricing, helping businesses and residents better plan their budgets.
-While PG&E rates change several times a year, existing local programs have generally changed rates only once a year.
+EBCE will also strive to provide more stable pricing, helping you better plan your budget.
+While PG&E rates change several times a year, other operational CCEs have generally changed rates only once a year.
 That stability makes it easier to determine household or business electricity expenses.

-Invest in innovative clean technologies and energy-related job training.
+- Invest in innovative clean technologies and energy-related job training programs